hkdb/Densify/README.md

 You should then see this:

 ```
-hkdb@machine:/opt/Densify$ sudo ./install.sh
+marmar@machine:/opt/Squeezer$ sudo ./install.sh
 Installation Complete.
 If you don't see any errors above, you are good to go! :)
-hkdb@machine:/opt/Densify$
+marmar@machine:/opt/Squeezer$
 ```

-Now, you can search for "densify" in Gnome Shell Search and you will see that Densify is available to launch.
+Now, you can search for "squeezer" in Gnome Shell Search and you will see that Squeezer is available to launch.
 Enjoy!

 ## Future Plans